chetanhs/xpress-ng-seed/README.md

     npm install
     npm start

-This should get the node server running on port 3000
+This should get the node server running on port 3000.

+This was developed using express-generator.
+More information on that can e found at, http://expressjs.com/guide.html